amavicpos/todo-react/README.md

 ## Usage

-To-DoList provides functionality to analyse data of meteorites.
+To-DoList provides functionality to save tasks.
 Here are some common actions users can perform:

 - **Create**.
 - **Check**.